Types of Degrees Urban Studies Majors Are Getting

 Online Urban Studies Programs

-In 2018-2019, 126 schools offered a urban studies program of some type.
+In the 2018-2019 academic year, 126 schools offered some type of urban studies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|